barondandi/install-omv/README.md

 Finish!

-> Be careful to not use “sfdisk” command to recover partition table from the healthy disk, sfdisk does not support GPT.
+> NOTE: **Be careful to not use “sfdisk” command to recover partition table from the healthy disk**, sfdisk does not support GPT. **Use “sgdisk” instead**.
+If new disk is /dev/sdb and healthy disk is /dev/sda, then do: `sgdisk -R=/dev/sdb /dev/sda` to replicate partition table from sda to sdb.
-Use “sgdisk” instead.
-If new disk is /dev/sdb and healthy disk is /dev/sda, then do
-> ```shell sgdisk -R=/dev/sdb /dev/sda ```
-> to replicate partition table from sda to sdb.
 Finally, use OMV GUI to recover RAID mirror.

 ## 6. References and Credits